 Thanks to their ease of care, Echeverias have grown in popularity amongst gardeners and house plant enthusiasts alike.
 They are well-suited to bright, dry environments and appreciate periods of neglect, making Echeverias ideal house plants whether you have a green thumb or not!

 Echeverias require a substantial amount of light in order to thrive.
-They should receive at least four to five hours of bright, direct light every day.
+They should receive at least four to five hours of bright, direct light every day, and ideally six.
 If Echeverias do not receive enough light they will become elongated and leggy, often ‘reaching’ towards the closest source of light.
 It is also unlikely that they will flower.
 Placing your Echeveria outdoors during the summer months will help it to thrive.

 Echeverias require a well-draining, porous growing medium to help keep excess moisture away from the roots.
 Standard cactus potting mixes are sufficient for Echeverias, which can be found at most nurseries and garden centers.
 Alternatively, you can create your own cactus soil by mixing three parts regular potting soil, two parts coarse sand, and one part perlite.